Manali Peak Expedition 5669 M.

 Inclusion Details

-• Transportation using tourist vehicles as per the program.
+• Transportation by tourist vehicle as per itinerary

-• Mules and Porters to carry expedition luggage till base camp.
+• Mules and Porters for expedition luggage to Base Camp

 Exclusion